-Hey friends!
-While this post is fairly specific to those who are mama’s to be or planning on becoming mama’s, hopefully my thoughts are applicable to those who have struggled finding a balance between nourished eating and intuitive eating.
+And Intuitive Eating During Pregnancy.
+While this post is fairly specific to those who are mama’s to be or planning on becoming mama’s, hopefully, my thoughts are applicable to those who have struggled to find a balance between nourished eating and intuitive eating during pregnancy.

 I get it.
 I experienced all of the same emotions during those first precious months.
 Reassurance that my all-day nausea meant that this pregnancy was likely a strong one followed quickly by guilt that I wasn’t giving my baby the most nourishing foods.
 It’s odd; the juxtaposition of knowing how important nutrition is during this time while also trying to honor my needs and cravings.